 Representatives for eighteen teams were in attendance Tuesday in Atlanta to view Hollins' workout in Atlanta.

-Coming off of ACL surgery following the Yellow Jackets fifth game of the 2002 season, Hollings appeared to be fully recovered from the injury in the orchestrated workout.
+Coming off of anterior cruciate ligament surgery following the Yellow Jackets fifth game of the 2002 season, Hollings appeared to be fully recovered from the injury in the orchestrated workout.

 "He did everything that was asked of him and he did not appear to favor the leg," one scout said.
 "Running drills in the open field, cuts, and catching the ball, he appeared fluid and healthy.
 My report on him is favorable."